-- 23. Established by undisputed statement of fact above, the rental agreement is a written monthly tenancy.
+- 18. Established by undisputed statement of fact above, the rental agreement is a written fixed term tenancy which has since converted to the month to month tenancy.
 The validity of the termination notice is determined by its compliance with the notice requirements identified in Sections 19.
-(1)(b), (4) and 34 as well as the service requirements identified in Section 35. - 24.
-The issue of rental arrears has been determined above confirming that the tenant owes rent to the landlord. - 25.
+(1)(b), (4) and 34 as well as the service requirements identified in Section 35. - 19.
+The issue of rental arrears has been determined above confirming that the tenant owes rent to the landlord. - 20.
 Section 19.
 (1)(b) requires that rent be overdue for 5 days or more before the landlord may give the tenant a termination notice to vacate the property not less than 10 days after the notice is served on the tenant.
-On examination of the termination notice issued and submitted into evidence (Exhibit L # 2), I find the notice was served on 18 June 2020 with a termination date of 29 June 2020.
-As established above and undisputed by the tenant, rent had been in arrears since November 2019.
+On examination of the termination notice issued and submitted into evidence (Exhibit L # 3), I find the notice was served on 08 January 2021 with a termination date of 22 January 2021.
+As established above and undisputed by the tenant, rent had been in arrears since November 2020.
 As rent had been in arrears for 30 plus days, I find this is well beyond the 5 day requirement set out in the Act.
 I further find that as the date of termination identified on the notice is 10 clear days between the date the notice was issued and the date the tenant is required to move out, the termination notice is in full compliance with the requirements of Section 19.
+(1)(b).

-(1)(b). - 26.
-Sections 19.
+21. Sections 19.
 (4) and 34 below identify the technical requirements of the termination notice.
 On examination of the termination notice, I find it all these criteria have been met.